Technische Hochschule Ingolstadt: Campus

 The Ingolstadt campus is located directly next to the historic old town.
 The Neues Schloss and Ludwigstraße, the city's main shopping street, are in the immediate vicinity.

 The campus on the Esplanade covers an area of 60,000 square meters.
 Among other things, it accommodates the publicly accessible library of the THI, 80 lecture halls, project and seminar rooms, 18 large laboratories as well as 80 regular laboratories, PC pools and workshops.

-A new campus is being built at the Neuburg a. d.
+A new campus is built at the Neuburg a. d.
 Donau location with the field of study Construction / Energy / Environment.

 Academics and teaching

-The THI offers more than 80 courses of study in the five faculties of:
+The THI offers more than 80 courses of study in the six faculties of: